Multi-Stakeholder Consultations on Safety and Security of Women and Children

 As part of a series of multi-stakeholder consultations, the Indian Police Foundation is undertaking nationwide consultations with police officers, NGOs, activists, academic scholars, students and citizen stakeholders to gather ideas to make our cities and streets safe for women and children.
 Stakeholder consultation seminars will be held in approximately 20 selected cities across the country.

 The idea is to bring the police leadership and the citizen stakeholders together, document the systems and protocols prevalent in every state, identify the best practices that work, as well as the practical difficulties involved.
 Based on the learnings so generated, the Police Foundation will draft a policy framework and an action plan for submission to the Central and State Governments as well as the State Police Departments.

 The Indian Police Foundation has been undertaking nationwide consultations with police officers, NGOs, activists, academic scholars, researchers, students and citizen stakeholders to gather ideas to make our cities and public spaces safe for women and children.
-Stakeholder consultations have already been held in the cities of Bengaluru, Hyderabad, Lucknow and Ahmedabad.
-A strategy session was also held at Mumbai, earlier this year.
+Stakeholder consultations have already been held in the cities of Bengaluru, Hyderabad, Lucknow, Ahmedabad and Pune.
+A strategy session was also held at Mumbai.